 For a terminal error when generating migration artifacts in the executing a migration operation, you can resolve the error manually and then retry the operation.

 For example, you attempt to migrate a Windows VM without IIS being installed on the VM.
-This scenario causes a terminal error because Migrate for Anthos requires Windows VMs to have Microsoft IIS 7 or higher installed.
+This scenario causes a terminal error because Migrate to Containers requires Windows VMs to have Microsoft IIS 7 or higher installed.
 You must resolve this issue on the VM before you can proceed with migration.

 Along with displaying a status of Error, terminal errors can display additional information specific to the error which you can use to diagnose the error.